Sebastiano Siviglia: Roma and return to Parma

-On 19 May 2001, Roma agreed to sign Siviglia which Siviglia's contract was reported would expire on 30 June and announced officially on 6 July But he failed to play regularly; he played five league matches under Fabio Capello, as the club had internationals players Cafu, Aldair, Walter Samuel, Zago, Christian Panucci, Vincent Candela and Jonathan Zebina.
-He made his UEFA Champions League debut there, on 30 October 2001 against R.S.C.
-Anderlecht, as starting XI along with Cafu, Aldair and Samuel.
+On 19 May 2001, Roma agreed to sign Siviglia which Siviglia's contract was reported would expire on 30 June and announced officially on 6 July, but he failed to play regularly.
+He played five league matches under Fabio Capello, as the club had internationals players Cafu, Aldair, Walter Samuel, Zago, Christian Panucci, Vincent Candela and Jonathan Zebina.
+He made his UEFA Champions League debut there, on 30 October 2001 against Anderlecht, as starting XI along with Cafu, Aldair and Samuel.

 On 30 June 2002, the last day of the 2001–02 fiscal year, he was re-signed by Parma in exchange with Luigi Sartor.
 Sartor was priced €9.5 million and Siviglia priced €9 million.
 Roma also swapped their backup players and even youth players for inflated price with other clubs, in order to gain false "profit".
 As both club got value added on the players they sell, which gave "profit" by selling players, but they were false "profit" because they turned all the revenue they sell to buy registration rights from opposite side also with inflated price, but as the cost was amortized proportionally during the player contract (usually multi-year), which still appeared profit in the first fiscal year balance sheet.
 Roma finally fined €60,000 by Criminal Court of Rome for irregularity on youth players transfers only on 30 October 2007.
 But the chairman of both clubs acquitted the false accounting.
 And inflate the price and cross-trading itself are not illegal, prosecutor failed to prove the purpose behind is illegal against the clubs.